 This chart shows the historical trend of assets and the actuarial liability for the State of Delaware's Postretirement Health Plan.
 The first valuation complying with GASB 43 and 45 was performed in 2006.
 The reduction in actuarial liability in 2012 was primarily due to the Plan changes.
-The increase in actuarial liability in 2016 was due to the demographic decrement changes from the 2015 experience study adopted in 2016.
+The increase in actuarial liability in 2016 was due to the demographic decrement changes from the 2015 experience study adopted in 2016 as well as the change in discount rate from 4.0% to 3.75%.
+The increase in actuarial liability in 2017 was due to the change in discount rate from 3.75% to 3.58%.
 The percentages above the grey bars represent the ratio of the market value of assets over the actuarial liability.